open-telemetry/opamp-spec/specification.md

 1. The **OpAMP Server** itself.
 This is typically used to manage credentials such as the TLS certificate or the request headers that are used for authorization.
-The Server MAY also offer a different destination endpoint to direct the Agent to connect to a different OpAMP Server.
+The Server MAY also offer a different destination endpoint to direct the Client to connect to a different OpAMP Server.
 2. The destinations for the Agent to send its **own telemetry**: metrics, traces and logs using OTLP/HTTP protocol.
 3. A set of **additional "other" connection** settings, with a string name